Frequently Asked Questions

 Are you a for-profit or not-for-profit organization?

-We like to say that we operate as a “beyond profit company.”
-We are structured as an LLC (limited liability company) but we do not currently make any profit as a business and any profits we potentially may make in the future will be donated to charity.
+We operate as a “beyond profit” company.
+We are structured as an LLC (limited liability company) but we do not currently make any profit on the sale of our products and services and any profits we may make in the future will be donated to charity.
 So the answer to this question is actually “neither”; we are neither a “for-profit business” nor a ”not-for-profit organization”, in the traditional meaning of these terms.

 When people talk about “profit,” they’re normally referring to any money that is left over once a company has collected all of its revenue (money the company brings in) and paid all of its expenses (money the company pays out).
 Expenses include the wages, salaries, and benefits for all the company’s employees.
 Often, the owner or owners of a company will not collect a wage or salary but rather pay themselves with the profit (i.e., the leftovers).
 If the company has a bad year, the owner might lose some money (a net loss rather than a net profit) and if the company has a good year the owner would make money.

 We do not make a profit currently for a couple reasons.
-First, we are still a relatively young company (we were founded in 2021) and we are not yet making enough revenue to reach the salary level that we would like for our workers (thus, nothing left over).
-Second, we price our products and services to cover our expenses, including labor, benefits, etc. We essentially charge our customers what it costs to provide them with goods and services but not more than that (which would otherwise be “profit”).
+First, we are still a relatively young company (we were founded in 2021) and we are not yet making enough revenue to reach the salary level that we would like for our workers (thus, we have nothing “left over”).
+Second, we price our products and services to just cover our expenses, including labor, benefits, general operating expenses, etc. That is, we charge our customers what it costs to provide them with goods and services but not more than that (which would otherwise be “profit”).
+Of course, with this approach there can be unintended excess (if our revenue happens to exceed our expenses).
+If this were to happen, we would either reinvest that excess in the business or donate it; however, it would not be distributed as profits to the members.

 Who owns and/or runs 3D Anatomy Studios?